 IS IT WORTH IT?

-It’s a yes for me, especially if you are 5-6 person in a group.
-I tried to search for affordable homestay that can accommodate that number but it’s either a bunk bed room or 2 seperate rooms.
-And imagine that 2 rooms in a homestay can cost me 20k PHP, only 2,000 PHP cheaper than this room in a hotel.
-One person (assuming you are 5 in the group) has to pay around P4500 for 4 nights here.
-In terms of price, I know it’s a little steep for budget travelers but for traveler that are into comfortable travel in a reasonable price (like me!), this is perfect.
+It’s a yes for me, especially if there are 5 to 6 people in your travel group.
+I tried to search for an affordable homestay that can accommodate that number, but it’s either a bunk bedroom or two separate rooms.
+And imagine that two rooms in a Batanes hotel or homestay can cost me 20k PHP, only 2,000 PHP cheaper than this room in Batanes Seaside Hotel.
+One person (assuming you are 5 in the group) has to pay around P4500 for four nights here.
+In terms of price, I know it’s a little steep for budget travellers, but if you are into comfortable travel at a reasonable price, this is perfect.

-And if like me, you are traveling with your boomer or senior parents, this is a thumbs up for them.
+And if like me, you are travelling with your boomer or senior parents, this is an automatic thumbs up for them.

 If you’ve already stayed in Batanes Seaside Hotel or planning to stay soon?
 We can talk on the comment section below!
-Also, this is my first accommodation review and planning to add more like this in the blog.
-Let me know if there’s a specific thing that you wanted to read on this review! 🙂
+I have other accommodation reviews in the Where to Stay section of the blog.